tomahawk-jupiter/ecommerce-product-page/NOTES.md

 ## Client component

 Add `"use client";` to the top of the component to make `useState` work.
 Components are server components by default and so are sent as pure html (ie. without javascript).
 [Stackoverflow answer](https://stackoverflow.com/a/74965850).

+## Problems

+OnClicks only work when double clicked.
+While in responsive design view in dev tools the onClick works how it should.
+Why!?